miromannino/Justified-Gallery/README.md

 This is a JQuery plugin that allows you to create an high quality justified gallery of images.
 A common problem, for people who create sites, is to create an elegant image gallery that manages the various sizes of images.
 Flickr and Google+ manage this situation in an excellent way, the purpose of this plugin is to give you the power of this solutions, with a new fast algorithm.

+Ideally, we want a disposition of the images without cropping.
+But, dispose all the images, minimizing the image cropping, can be reduced to the “Knapsack Problem”, that is an NP-complete problem.
+We can’t do miracles, but we can minimize the images cropping, if we maintain the original order of the images.
+Furthermore, we need a good appealing disposition: we need all the images of a row to have the same height.
+For these reason the algorithm works as you will read.

 Important configurations
 ------------------------

 An important configuration of the plugin is the row height.
-If you have an height of 100px, the algorithm resizes the images to have an height of 100px, for example:
+If you have an height of 70px, the algorithm resizes the images to have an height of 70px, for example:

 <img src="http://miromannino.it/wp-content/uploads/2012/10/fig1.png" style="width: 100%; max-width:450px;" />